Re-Elect · Precinct 8 · Town Meeting

 Questions neighbors are asking

-These are the conversations happening at doors, at coffee shops, and at committee meetings across Precinct 8.
+These are conversations happening on porches, at coffee shops, birthday parties and soccer games, and at committee meetings across Brookline and in Precinct 8.
 Here's where I stand.

 Worried about the housing crisis?